hashicorp/terraform-website/content/source/docs/cloud/api/index.html.md

 [JSON API document]: /docs/cloud/api/index.html#json-api-documents
 [JSON API error object]: http://jsonapi.org/format/#error-objects

-# Terraform Enterprise API Documentation
+# Terraform Cloud API Documentation

-Terraform Enterprise (TFE) provides an API for a subset of its features.
+Terraform Cloud provides an API for a subset of its features.
 If you have any questions or want to request new API features, please email support@hashicorp.com.

 See the navigation sidebar for the list of available endpoints.

 -> **Note:** Before planning an API integration, consider whether [the `tfe` Terraform provider](/docs/providers/tfe/index.html) meets your needs.
 It can't create or approve runs in response to arbitrary events, but it's a useful tool for managing your organizations, teams, and workspaces as code.

-HashiCorp provides a [stability policy](./stability-policy.html) for the Terraform Enterprise API, ensuring backwards compatibility for stable endpoints.
+HashiCorp provides a [stability policy](./stability-policy.html) for the Terraform Cloud API, ensuring backwards compatibility for stable endpoints.

 ## Authentication

 All requests must be authenticated with a bearer token.
 Use the HTTP header `Authorization` with the value `Bearer <token>`.
-If the token is absent or invalid, TFE responds with [HTTP status 401][401] and a [JSON API error object][].
+If the token is absent or invalid, Terraform Cloud responds with [HTTP status 401][401] and a [JSON API error object][].
 The 401 status code is reserved for problems with the authentication token; forbidden requests with a valid token result in a 404.

 There are three kinds of token available:

-- [User tokens](../users-teams-organizations/users.html#api-tokens) — each TFE user can have any number of API tokens, which can make requests on their behalf.
+- [User tokens](../users-teams-organizations/users.html#api-tokens) — each Terraform Cloud user can have any number of API tokens, which can make requests on their behalf.
 - [Team tokens](../users-teams-organizations/service-accounts.html#team-service-accounts) — each team has an associated service account, which can have one API token at a time.
 This is intended for performing plans and applies via a CI/CD pipeline.
 - [Organization tokens](../users-teams-organizations/service-accounts.html#organization-service-accounts) — each organization also has a service account, which can have one API token at a time.
 This is intended for automating the management of teams, team membership, and workspaces.
 The organization token cannot perform plans and applies.

 ## Feature Entitlements

-TFE is available at multiple pricing tiers (including free), which offer different subsets of TFE's features.
+Terraform Cloud is available at multiple pricing tiers (including free), which offer different feature sets.

 Each organization has a set of _entitlements_ that corresponds to its pricing tier.
-These entitlements determine which TFE features the organization can use.
+These entitlements determine which Terraform Cloud features the organization can use.

-If an organization doesn't have the necessary entitlement to use a given feature, TFE returns a 404 error for API requests to any endpoints devoted to that feature.
+If an organization doesn't have the necessary entitlement to use a given feature, Terraform Cloud returns a 404 error for API requests to any endpoints devoted to that feature.

 The [show entitlement set](./organizations.html#show-the-entitlement-set) endpoint can return information about an organization's current entitlements, which is useful if your client needs to change its interface when a given feature isn't available.

 The following entitlements are available:

 - `state-storage` — Allows an organization to store state versions in its workspaces, which enables local Terraform runs with the remote backend.
 Affects the [state versions][] endpoints.
-- `operations` — Allows an organization to perform runs within TFE.
+- `operations` — Allows an organization to perform runs within Terraform Cloud.
 Affects the [runs][], [plans][], and [applies][] endpoints.
 - `vcs-integrations` — Allows an organization to [connect with a VCS provider][vcs integrations] and link VCS repositories to workspaces.
 Affects the [OAuth Clients][o-clients], and [OAuth Tokens][o-tokens] endpoints, and determines whether the `data.attributes.vcs-repo` property can be set for [workspaces][].
 - `sentinel` — Allows an organization to use [Sentinel][].
 Affects the [policies][], [policy sets][], and [policy checks][] endpoints.
 - `private-module-registry` — Allows an organization to publish and use modules with the [private module registry][].
 Affects the [registry modules][] endpoints.